 'Sometimes you have to treat people differently to make them equal, to create an equal situation for them.
-There needs to be some positive action measures, used creatively, to quicken the pace of change
+This is the case in football at the highest level.
+There needs to be the introduction of some positive action measures like quotas.
+They can be creative in how it's introduced, but there has to be some kind of strategy to quicken the pace of change